 Another out-of-the-box feature of the DevOps module enables Connect users to address the horizontal scaling.
 Namely, users can add more instances of machines to their existing pool of interconnected computer recourses.
 Therefore, your systems workload can be distributed across different machines, which in turn can greatly increase your system performance.

 The DevOps module features Local and Cloud development modes.
 Specifically, the Local mode, as the name implies, is used to develop and deploy required middleware locally.
-The Cloud development mode is used for the source code delivery and version management.
+On contrast, the Cloud development mode is used for the source code delivery and version management.
 The Cloud mode features Git repositories; note that private repositories are also supported.
-Furthermore, Connect users can switch between Local and Cloud modes at any given time with just a click of a button.
+Furthermore, the system allows switching between Local and Cloud modes at any given time.

 The DevOps module provides Connect users with different deployment environments that can be easily managed via a single dashboard.
 Deployment environments represent a computer system or systems in which your software component is developed and executed.
 This structured release management operations allows implementing various tests, phased deployment, and rollback in case of problems.
 Therefore, the DevOps module features the following deployment environments: